yyssl88/REEs_Discovery/readme.md

 ## mls-server
 This code is for REEs discovery.
-Below we give an toy example.
+Below we give a toy example.

 1. Put the datasets into HDFS:
 ```